AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 ---
 title: Personalize Layouts
-seo-title: Personalize Layouts
-description: In this final lesson, we'll build two personalization activities in Target for our Audiences.
-We'll load and display the activities in the app and validate that content is displaying at the right time in the right locations.
+description: In this final lesson, we build two personalization activities in Target for our Audiences.
+Learn how to load and display the activities in the app and validate that content is displaying at the right time in the right locations.
-seo-description: In this final lesson, we'll build two personalization activities in Target for our Audiences.
-We'll load and display the activities in the app and validate that content is displaying at the right time in the right locations.
+role: Developer
+level: Intermediate
+topic: Mobile, Personalization
-feature: mobile
+feature: Implement Mobile
+doc-type: tutorial
 kt: 3040
-audience: developer
-doc-type: tutorial
-activity-type: implement
+thumbnail:
+author: Daniel Wright
 ---

 # Personalize Layouts